ROCm/hipBLAS/docs/deprecation.rst

 hipComplex and hipDoubleComplex will be removed in a future release, and the use of this type in the API will be replaced by hipComplex and hipDoubleComplex.

+ROCM_MATHLIBS_API_USE_HIP_COMPLEX is also deprecated as the behavior provided by defining it will be the default in the future.

 Removed in hipBLAS 2.0
 ^^^^^^^^^^^^^^^^^^^^^^